x0000ff/git-cookbook/cat-file.md

 Git has a tool to inspect its files: `cat-file`

+git-cat-file - Provide content or type and size information for repository objects

 - To get object **type**
   ```
    $ git cat-file -t <HASH>